Saad Haddad: Lebanese Civil War

 On 18 April 1979, Haddad proclaimed the area controlled by his force Independent Free Lebanon.
 The following day, he was branded a traitor to the Lebanese government and officially dismissed from the Lebanese Army.

 Another consequence of the Israeli invasion was the establishment in southern Lebanon of the United Nations Interim Force in Lebanon, whose mission was to separate the various combatants.
 Haddad's militia collaborated with Israel and received the bulk of its arms, equipment, supplies and ordnance from Israel.
 There are eyewitness accounts that support the claim that Saad Haddad's troops were involved in the massacres of Sabra and Shatila in 1982.
 In the massacre an estimated 763 - 3,500 civilians were killed.
+Though Hadad and his men were exonerated by an Israeli panel, the SLA was still known to engage in ruthless behavior, such as the "brutal conditions" of Palestinian and Lebanese prisoners at the infamous al-Khiam prison.

+During the last few years of his life, Saad Haddad headed the Christian radio station "Voice of Hope", initially set up and funded by George Otis of High Adventure Ministries.
+The Voice of Hope was set up as a charitable endeavor to help the Christian enclave in Southern Lebanon, but it quickly became politicized when Haddad used it for political diatribes aimed at his many enemies.
+High Adventure billed it as the only privately owned radio station in the Middle East that was broadcasting the Gospel, but its message was often tainted by the necessary affiliation with Haddad's militia, as its operation depended upon his protection and authority, resulting in a very curious blend of scripture lessons and political commentary which the staff at the station could not control or regulate.

 In 1984, Haddad died of cancer.
 His successor as the head of the SLA was general Antoine Lahad.

-With the Israeli retreat the SLA quickly collapsed.
-On 24 May 2000, the sight of Saad Haddad's statue being dragged through the streets of the Lebanese town of Marjayoun was a sure sign that the South Lebanon Army was gone.

-During the South Lebanon conflict (1982–2000), Saad Haddad headed the Christian radio station "Voice of Hope", initially set up and funded by George Otis of High Adventure Ministries.
-The Voice of Hope was set up as a charitable endeavor to help the Christian enclave in Southern Lebanon, but it quickly became politicized when Haddad used it for political diatribes aimed at his many enemies.
-High Adventure billed it as the only privately owned radio station in the Middle East that was broadcasting the Gospel, but its message was often tainted by the necessary affiliation with Haddad's militia, as its operation depended upon his protection and authority, resulting in a very curious blend of scripture lessons and political commentary which the staff at the station could not control or regulate.
+Legacy

+A statue of Haddad was erected in his hometown of Marjayoun.
+The statue was torn down in May 2000 by Hezbollah following Israel's withdrawal from South Lebanon and the collapse of the South Lebanese Army.

-Descendants and legacy
+Descendants

-On 7 June 2012, Lebanese daily newspaper As Safir reported on the progress of Saad Haddad's daughter Arza (meaning "Cedar Tree" in Arabic) as a researcher in ballistics and rocket science at the Technion University in Haifa.
-She obtained master's degree in aeronautics in June 2012.
+On 7 June 2012, Lebanese daily newspaper As Safir reported on the progress of Saad Haddad's daughter Arza (meaning "Cedar Tree" in Arabic) (born 1980 or 1981) as a researcher in ballistics and rocket science at the Technion University in Haifa.
+She obtained a master's degree in aeronautics in June 2012.